sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   4 – Auto install and restart without end-user control.
 Updates are downloaded automatically on non-metered networks and installed during "Automatic Maintenance" when the device is not in use and is not running on battery power.
 If automatic maintenance is unable to install updates for two days, Windows Update will install updates right away.
 If a restart is required, then the device is automatically restarted when the device is not actively being used.
 This setting option also sets the end-user control panel to read-only.
 -   5 – Turn off automatic updates.

+> [!IMPORTANT]
-    > **Important**  This option should be used only for systems under regulatory compliance, as you will not get security updates as well.
+> This option should be used only for systems under regulatory compliance, as you will not get security updates as well.

 <p style="margin-left: 20px">If the policy is not configured, end-users get the default behavior (Auto install and restart).